achaljain/smart-context/website/docs/intro.md

 # Introduction

-`smart-context` is a state management library for React.
-It is based on React context and hooks.
-There is no customization on top of React which makes it very slim and easy to use.
+Smart-Context is a state management library for React.
+It is based on react context and hooks which makes it very slim and easy to use.

-All the setup and complexity is handled by smart-context, developers can focus on the real problem.
+Get started with simple config file.
+Smart-Context takes care of all the heavy-lifting so, developers can focus on the real problem they are trying .

-You know React.
-You know smart-context.
+If you know React, you know Smart-Context.

 ## Features

 - Lightweight ( ~1.2 kb )
-- Easy setup.
-No boilerplate
+- Zero boilerplate
 - 100% config driven
-- Async actions
+- Handle side-effects
 - Extend with plugins
 - Multiple stores/contexts
 - Debug mode